 The Current Status panel correlates one-to-one with the color-coded numbers in the top right of your FrameFlow instance.

 This dashboard panel shows the current number of alerts for each alert level.
 Blue represents info, yellow represents warning, orange represents error, and red represents critical, just like any other place within the FrameFlow interface.
-Alternatively, you can also choose to display the number of devices that are in each state.
-These numbers will differ from the current number of alerts.

 In this tutorial, we taught you about the two types of dashboard panels that convey alerts and their status: the List of Current Alerts panel and the Current Status panel.
 Now, you can implement them in your own dashboard configuration.
 Make sure to check the features page for more information on different types of dashboard panels coming soon!More Tutorials